+In this article we are going to take a closer look at VA loan closing costs.
 Anytime you get financing for a home, whether as part of a purchase loan or a refinance, you have closing costs to contend with.
-This is also the case for your VA home loan.
-Any real estate transaction is a complicated endeavor.
+This is also the case for your VA home loans.
+Any real estate transaction is a complicated endeavor weather its a VA Jumbo loan or a less expensive VA mortgage.
 On the surface, it seems like it’s just you and your mortgage broker out there on the front lines.
 But underneath, there is a team of people working behind the scenes making sure everything is prepared exactly right.
 There are lawyers, insurance agents, couriers, and administration staff working hard to get the keys in your hand on closing day with no snafus or surprises.
 And they all charge for their services.
 Lenders combine all their costs into what is commonly known as Closing Costs.

 VA Loan Closing Costs List